B-Salinas/b-nodes/README.md

 ---

+privacy is everyone's concern.
+Privacy is an inherient right and everyone has a right to privacy. b-nodes are my solution/contribution to cybersecurity by drawing from the act of "being".

-b-nodes are my attempt at solving the problem of efficient and simple digital communication by creating a different type of node and a hybrid data structure.
-We have to go back to the beginning.
+~~b-nodes are my attempt at solving the problem of efficient and simple digital communication by creating a different type of node and a hybrid data structure.
+We have to go back to the beginning.~~

 <p align="center" >
   <em>